asemoon/team/README.md

 * Using version control systems, proper branching and code merging model that works for your team resulting in fast code integration.
 * Using an effective communication mechanism such as Slack.
-* Developers can reproduce bugs and test everything in their development environments
+* Developers can reproduce bugs and test everything in their development environments.
 ## Level 2
-* Everything mentioned in level 1 is practiced
+* Everything mentioned in level 1 is practiced.
-* Prioritization model: you know what to work on
-* Product team always ensures there is high priority work for engineers to do
-* Engineers knowing the big picture
+* A prioritization model is in place: the engineering team is always working on what matters the most.
+[RICE](https://www.intercom.com/blog/rice-simple-prioritization-for-product-managers/) is a very effective prioritization model.
+Also, product team always ensures engineers do not run out of high priority work.
+* Engineers understand the big picture: technical individual contributors can sometimes get into too much implementation detail of what they are working on.
+This results in them losing touch with the big picture and the overall intended value being delivered.
+To help with this, we always want to ensure engineers follow the "working backwards" method. i.e. always asking ourselves "imagine we are done and this feature is live!
+How would the user use the output of this work and is it creating the value the user is looking for?"
-* Processes are defined in a way that people are not blocked on each other too often. be very attentive to the word "blocked" and resolve it immediately
+* Processes are defined in a way that people are not blocked on each other as much as feasible.
+Leaders are very attentive to the the word "blocked", strive to resolve the situation immediately and place processes in place to minimize the amount of blockage occurring from the same root cause.
-* production bugs triage: low priority bugs vs high priority ones
-* Ensure developers are happy and appreciated by having retros
-* Get architectural design buy in before implementation
+* Production bugs triage process is in place: there is a systematic approach in place to deal with defects discovered in the production environment and escalate them as necessary.
+* Genuine care for developer happiness: ensure developers are heard, they are appreciated, their concerns are addressed, and there is a clear career growth plan laid out for them by retrospective and 1-on-1 meetings.
+* Engineers get architectural design buy-in before implementation: engineers talk to as many colleagues as they can about how they are going to address a problem before actual implementation.
+This is to ensure the solution is the most optimal and follows the best engineering practices.
-* Having a systematic way of communicating what is going to be built long term and short term and communicate internally and externally what is being released.
+* Having a systematic way of communicating internally and external regarding what is going to be built long term and short term.
-* environments are isolated
+* Application environments are isolated: Modern software systems can consist of many different services.
+Any instance of any service running in an environment should be completely isolated from services running on a different environment (having a test, staging, and a production environment is very common).
-* Logging application output and developers have access to logs in all environments
+* Log application output and and expose them to the team: engineers need to have access to application logs for debugging purposes.
+Ideally, logs for all the environments are available through a logging aggregator.
 ## Level 3
 * Everything mentioned in level 2 is practiced
 * Build out technology radar